Certification versus accreditation

 - Certification under accreditation

 This assessment system is bound by a number of strict rules.
 For example, the assessment must be carried out by an independent certifier who may not simultaneously play an advisory role.
 The certificate has a limited duration and interim assessments are mandatory.
-Examples are ISO certification and HKZ certification.
+Examples are ISO certification.

 - Certification not under accreditation

-This assessment system and the standards package have been developed by, for example, a trade association, professional organisation or franchise organisation.
+This assessment system and the standards package have been developed by, for example, a trade association, professional organization or franchise organization.
 The certification is outsourced to one single, independent certification body.
 Examples are the Private Lease Quality Mark and the KBvG Quality Standards.

 What are the different types of certificates?